Coping with anxiety

 - Sharing how you feel helps – it’s better out than in.
 Talk to someone you trust, like a friend, family member, teacher or helpline.
 We suggest a few helplines below….

-- If you are anxious about whether it’s safe to be at school again, check out our advice on what schools are doing to keep everyone safe.
+- If you are anxious about whether it will be safe to go back to school again, check out our advice on what schools are doing to keep everyone safe.

-- Try not to worry about the schoolwork you might have missed when schools were closed.
+- Try not to worry about the schoolwork you might miss whilst schools are closed.
 Remember that everyone is in the same boat and that teachers are there to support you if there is school work you need help to catch up with.

-- If you have autism or another support need that makes school a stressful environment for you, remember that you have the right to extra support to help you in your education.
-Talk to the school about the help you need.
+- If you are struggling with learning at home, for whatever reason, remember that you have the right to extra support to help you in your education.
+Talk to your teachers about the help you need.

 - Social media and the news can make you feel anxious.
 Take a break and limit how much you look at them.
 Remember that you are in control – think about deleting apps or unfollowing people if they are worrying you.